Skip to main content

 This Impacket command performs the actual delegation attack:

-- Result: I now have a Kerberos ticket that allows me to authenticate as the Domain Controller!
+• Result: This yields a Kerberos ticket that authenticates as the Domain Controller!

-Now I can use the Kerberos ticket I obtained to dump the domain secrets.
-The -k flag tells secretsdump to use Kerberos authentication, and since I have a ticket that authenticates as the Domain Controller, I can access the NTDS.DIT database.
+The Kerberos ticket can now be used to dump the domain secrets.
+The -k flag tells secretsdump to use Kerberos authentication, and since the ticket authenticates as the Domain Controller, the NTDS.DIT database is accessible.

 elliot@exegol:~$ export KRB5CCNAME=dc@ldap_dc.redelegate.vl@REDELEGATE.VL.ccache